kyma-project/kyma/docs/security-v2/03-02-authorization-in-kyma.md

 ---

 ## User authorization
-Kyma uses a group-based approach to managing authorizations.
-Each user connecting to Kyma (using the Console UI or the kubectl cli) is assigned a JWT token containing user data like email, groups and claims.
-This data is then used to assign Roles and ClusterRoles to a user, or a group to which the user belongs.
+Kyma uses roles and user groups to manage access in the cluster.
+Each user accessing the system (whether by the Console or CLI) must introduce themselves with a JWT token collecting their user information (username, email, groups or claims) which is used to determine whether the user has access to perform certain operations.

+You can assign any of the predefined roles to a user or to a group of users in the context of:
+  - The entire cluster by creating a [ClusterRoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding)
+  - A specific Namespace by creating a [RoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding)

-To give users that belong to a group access to resources in Kyma, you must create:
+>**TIP:** To ensure proper Namespace separation, use [RoleBindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) to give users access to the cluster.
+This way a group or a user can have different permissions in different Namespaces.
-- Role and RoleBinding - for resources in a given Namespace.
-- ClusterRole and ClusterRoleBinding - for resources available in the entire cluster.

 The RoleBinding or ClusterRoleBinding must have a group specified as their subject.
 See the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to learn how to manage Roles and RoleBindings.